-Inventory are valued at cost using the first-in/first-out (FIFO) method and consist of expendable supplies and vehicle repair parts.
+Inventory is valued at cost using the first-in/first-out (FIFO) method and consists of expendable supplies and vehicle repair parts.
 The cost of such inventories is recorded as expenditures/expenses when consumed rather than when purchased.

-Prepaid items
+Prepaid expenses